iskevinlemon/Winter/README.md

 # Winter JS
-Modular Web Development Library.
+Productivity focused web development library.
+You can use Winter JS to build dynamic sites or you can just use some of its functionality.
 Feel free to submit a pull request and contribute.
 <br/>

 <b>Notice</b>